DataDog/orchestrion/_integration-tests/README.md

 	  ensuring all outstanding trace information is submitted to the agent.
 - A `validation.json` file, containing the URL that will trigger the trace generation, and a list of traces to be expected in the output.
+- Optionally, a `setup.ps1` PowerShell script, that'll be sourced prior to running the test.
+The script receives the path to the scenario's output directory as the first (and only) argument.
+The last expression in the script must produce a job value (usually from spawning a service as a background job).
+This is useful to spin up a local server for scenarios that have such depenencies (e.g: redis clients, etc...).

 ### `validation.json` structure